 Stage 3 – Modest

 In this stage, you may experience significant cartilage deterioration among bones.
-While the fibrillation tightens the gap among the bones.
+While fibrillation tightens the gap between the bones.

 Stage 4 – Severe